Non-equilibration, synchronization, and time crystals in isotropic Heisenberg models: Equilibrium correlations and time crystals

 Remarkably, we thus established a direct connection between a spontaneously broken time-translation invariance in the context of time crystals, and a spontaneously broken spatial symmetry in the context of phase transitions at thermal equilibrium.

-As demonstrated analytically in Refs.~\cite{wat15,wat20,hua19}, this kind of time crystals is in fact impossible, at least for all many-body systems with short-range interactions.
+As demonstrated analytically in Refs.~\cite{wat15,wat20,hua19}, this kind of time crystal is in fact impossible, at least for all many-body systems with short-range interactions.
 Accordingly, also the above-mentioned phase transition can be ruled out.

 An alternative, weaker definition of a time crystal has recently been proposed and explored in Ref.~\cite{med20}, requiring that the ratio between the temporal correlation in (\ref{57}) an its initial value $C_{AB}(0)$ must exhibit permanent long-time oscillations.
 According to (\ref{63}), this condition is always fulfilled for the specific choice $A=B=M_x$.
 In other words, according to this definition, a time crystal is expected to generically arise for any model of the general form (\ref{1})-(\ref{3}) with non-vanishing field $h$.
 Similarly to the discussion at the end of Sec.~\ref{s34}, our present findings thus complement and substantially extend those obtained in the seminal previous Ref.~\cite{med20}.